Heights council discusses city’s plans for 2024 total eclipse

 She also commented that the eclipse would provide opportunities for local retailers.

-Council members bounced around a few potential ideas, with some possibilities being a music festival.
+Council members bounced around a few potential ideas, with one possibility being a music festival.
 Mayor Spencer Smith asked about possibly coordinating with the Army of Corps of Engineers for use of Dana Peak Park, but Pence expressed concerns about traffic and park congestion.

 Mayor Pro Tem Jennifer McCann pointed out that the Corps of Engineers doesn’t start booking the park until March of the same year, and the city can’t wait until March of next year to act.